LibriTTS-VI: A Public Corpus and Novel Methods for Efficient Voice Impression Control: Introduction

-\section{INTRODUCTION}
+Numerical voice impression (VI) control (e.g., scaling brightness) enables fine-grained control in text-to-speech (TTS).
+However, it faces two challenges: no public corpus and impression leakage, where reference audio biases synthesized voice away from the target VI.
+To address the first challenge, we introduce LibriTTS-VI, the first public VI corpus built on LibriTTS-R. For the second, we hypothesize a single reference causes leakage by entangling speaker identity and VI.
+To mitigate this, we propose 1) disentangled training with two utterances from the same speaker for speaker and VI conditioning, and 2) a reference-free method controlling the impression solely via target VI.
+Experimentally, our best method improves controllability: 11-dimensional VI mean squared error drops from 0.61 to 0.41 objectively and 1.15 to 0.92 subjectively.
+A comparison with a prompt-based TTS reveals imprecise numerical control and entanglement between VI and text semantics, which our methods overcome.\footnote{The corpus and demo samples are publicly available. \url{https://github.com/sony/LibriTTS-VI}}

+\section{Introduction}

-Modern text-to-speech (TTS) synthesis has achieved near-human parity in quality \cite{taco2, fs2, vits}, shifting the research focus from simple naturalness toward enhancing controllability over speaker identity and speaking styles.
-The pursuit of this controllability has evolved through several paradigms.
-Control paradigms include direct manipulation of acoustic features such as pitch, energy, and duration \cite{fs2, vits, drawspeech}, and ID-based methods for predefined speakers \cite{vits, kong23_vits2_interspeech} or emotional classes \cite{lee2017emotional, diatlova23_emospeech_ssw}.
-Another prominent paradigm involves conditioning on audio exemplars or text descriptions, utilizing reference-based speaker encoders \cite{jia2018transfer, pmlr-yourtts}, unsupervised style transfer \cite{wang2018style}, emotion synthesis with intensity control \cite{cho24_emosphere, cho25_emosphere++}, and the use of natural language prompts to describe prosodic styles \cite{guo2023prompttts,liu2023promptstyle,yang2024instructtts} as well as speaker characteristics \cite{shimizu2024prompttts++,kawamura2024librittsp}.
-However, these existing approaches present a trade-off in controllability.
-While direct manipulation of acoustic features such as pitch and energy offers precision, it can be too granular and is difficult for humans to control effectively.
-Conversely, other intuitive methods using IDs, reference audio, or text prompts typically lack mechanisms for fine-grained numerical adjustment.
+Modern text-to-speech (TTS) synthesis has achieved near-human naturalness \cite{taco2, fs2, vits}, shifting the research toward controlling speaker identity and speaking styles.
+Control paradigms include manipulating acoustic features such as pitch, energy, and duration \cite{fs2, vits, drawspeech}, and ID-based methods for predefined speakers \cite{vits, kong23_vits2_interspeech} or emotional classes \cite{lee2017emotional, diatlova23_emospeech_ssw}.
+Another prominent paradigm involves conditioning on audio exemplars or text descriptions, utilizing reference-based speaker encoders \cite{jia2018transfer, pmlr-yourtts}, unsupervised style transfer \cite{wang2018style}, emotion synthesis with intensity control \cite{cho24_emosphere, cho25_emosphere++}, and the use of natural-language (NL) prompts for prosody, emotion, or speaker traits \cite{guo2023prompttts,liu2023promptstyle,yang2024instructtts,shimizu2024prompttts++,kawamura2024librittsp,sigurgeirsson2024controllable,jeon2025prompt}.
+Recent large language model (LLM)-based models have further advanced this direction, enabling complex NL instruction \cite{ zhou2024voxinstruct, hu2026voicesculptor, Qwen3-TTS}.
+Yet controllability often trades off precision and usability.
+While manipulating acoustic features offers precise control, it is too granular and difficult for users.
+Other intuitive approaches introduce different constraints: IDs and references are limited to predefined categories or available exemplars, while NL prompts lack fine-grained numerical control.